openmainframeproject/cobol-programming-course/README.md

 ## Credits

-The courseware materials were developed leveraging grant funds made available through American River College and proposed as a new project by IBM.
+The courseware materials were made available through a joint collaboration IBM, it's clients, and American River College and proposed as a new project by IBM.